People often snack less on a Keto diet. Why? Because going Keto controls your appetite.

 Keto-friendly protein bars

 Most protein bars aren’t Keto-sanctioned, but some are.
-Again, look for bars under 5 grams of net carbs and a short list of mostly real food ingredients.
-For starters, try Quest Bars.
+Again, look for bars under 5 grams of net carbs and a short list of clean, real food ingredients.
+For starters, try these delicious low-carb, high protein bars from Perfect Keto.

 Keto Snacks to Make At Home